lucalewin/sonar/README.md

-# sonar
+# Sonar

-Windows driver which plays audio on Sonos devices
+Use your Sonos speakers as output for your PC audio

 ## Features